Certainty Blog

 Key Aspects of the Revised Standard

-- Explicit Fit Requirement: Codified at 29 CFR Part 1926.95(c), the update requires that construction employers ensure PPE fits each worker properly.
-This addresses the issue of poor fit and reinforces the necessity of a proper fit for effective protection.
+1. Explicit Fit Requirement: Codified at 29 CFR Part 1926.95(c), the update requires that construction employers ensure PPE fits each worker properly.
+This creates a direct, enforceable obligation to assess individual fit — not merely to provide PPE in a range of sizes — and reinforces that properly fitting equipment is a prerequisite for effective protection, not an optional enhancement.

 You can read the full OSHA Construction PPE Standard revision final ruling here.